eu-digital-identity-wallet/eudi-docs-site/docs/use-cases.md

 # Use cases

-EUDI Wallets will simplify the lives of citizens and businesses in many way; making data more secure and private.
+EUDI Wallets will simplify the lives of citizens and businesses in many ways; making data more secure and private.
 It will also improve security and flexibility for governments and businesses when carrying out transactions online.
 [Read more about the use cases](https://ec.europa.eu/digital-building-blocks/sites/display/EUDIGITALIDENTITYWALLET/The+many+use+cases+of+the+EU+Digital+Identity+Wallet)

 ## Travel Scenario